jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 **Opinion**
 > CSP has to be the most *heinous* part of the `whitelist` system.
 It has sixteen (16) directives and they have overlapping logic.
 Note, some developer have implemented this in a morning. *You are forewarned.*

 The CSP is configured per web page using HTTP headers (or HTML equivalent).
-Whenever the browser loads an HTML document, the response headers of the HTTP request that delivered the document are used to configure the *content security policy* for all content that originates from this HTML document.
+Whenever the browser loads an HTML document, the response headers of the HTTP  (or HTML equivalent) request that the delivered document use the *content security policy* for all content that originates from this HTML document.

 The CSP is configured via a single header (Content-Security-Policy or X-Content-Security-Policy).
 The value of this header is a string that is effectively a set of directives separated by a semicolon.
 The directives define a list of sources that are safe to communicate with.
 There is a directive for each of the resource types such as images, xhr, styles, scripts.